 I adapted the fingerplay 5 Little Airplanes to 8 Little Airplanes because my preschool group times had 8 kidlets in them.
-You can do this fingerplay with any number.
-You’ll need the same number of toy airplanes as children.
+Feel free to do this fingerplay with any number.
+The only think required is the same number of toy airplanes as children.

 8 little airplanes all in a row Indicate the line of airplanes

 (Child’s name) taxis off Let kiddo choose plane of their choice

 And go, go, goes!
 Child ‘flies’ plane around and back to their seat